 WordPress naturally arranges posts in reverse chronological order – newer posts appear first.
 But sometimes, you need to highlight older content or reorganize posts to fit a specific timeline.
 Quick Edit lets you adjust the publication date directly, giving you total control over the order without opening each post individually.
 This is a huge time-saver if you’re managing a blog, restaurant, or any site with frequent updates.

-For example, let’s say you’re managing a restaurant website, and you’ve set up your food menu items as custom post types in WordPress.
+For example, let’s say you’re managing a restaurant website, and you’ve set up your restaurant food menu in WordPress items as custom post types.
 You’ve got categories like “Appetizers,” “Main Courses,” and “Desserts,” but the order is all wrong.
 Your famous cheesecake is showing up before the steak, and your salads are buried at the bottom.
 Not ideal, right?

 This is where Quick Edit comes in handy.
 It allows you to reorder your menu items quickly by adjusting their publication dates – no need to open each item individually.